Kushtrim Munishi

-Kushtrim Munishi (born 17 March 1973) is a Kosovan Albanian professional football coach and former player who is the current manager of women's Kosovo U19 and U17 team.
+Kushtrim Munishi (born 17 March 1973) is a Kosovan–Albanian professional football manager and former player who is currently in charge of women's Kosovo U19 and U17 teams.

 Playing career

 Club

 Kushtrim Munishi started his career in 1990 making his first appearance for FC Prishtina at the age of 17.
 He made 5 appearances and scored one goal in 1990–91 Yugoslav Second League and one appearance in 1991–92 Yugoslav Second League.

 In 1993, he joined Zagłębie Lubin from Poland.
 From 1993 to 1999, he played for DSV Leoben (and for a brief time in autumn 1997 for ASKOe Gurnitz in Carinthia, both in Austria), Lokomotiv Plovdiv in Bulgaria and Partizani in Albania.

 After the end of the war in Kosovo he returned playing initially for FC Prishtina and then for Besiana, KF Kosova (P), Flamurtari, Gjilani and Hysi.
 In his last season he played for FC Prishtina, and was a crucial player in winning the Champion of Kosovo title.

 While playing overseas he was put in the position of midfielder, which was not his natural role; in Kosovo he was a striker.

 After 2000, while playing in Kosovo, he was awarded as Best Soccer Player in Kosovo and Best Sportsman and won Best Goal Scoring Award three times.

 He retired in 2008 and currently he is the head coach of Kosovo's female national squad in the U-19 and U-16 category.